laszlocph/gimlet-documentation/src/pages/docs/deployment-settings/image-settings.md

   Gimlet deploys applications from registries and it can also build them for deployments.
 Find out how.
 ---

+**Deploy applications from registries or build them for deployments.**

 When you're setting an application up for deployment, you can select two types of templates:

 - **Web Application Template**